Rare, antiquarian, used & out-of-print books on travels , natural history & gardening that have been signed by the author or artist, at Horizon Books.

 A superbly produced work covering the flora, fauna, archaeology, and the ethnology of indigenous peoples of Amazonia.
 Each section has representative plates, the flora section including six plates on orchids, the fauna section including plates on birds, animals, fish, the archaeology section includes many artifacts, and the ethnology section including illustrations of weapons, handicrafts, etc. The fine plates are from paintings by Hilda Velloso, Armando Pacheri and Georges Julian Simoni.
 The text is in Portuguese.

 DARWIN, Charles, preface by Ashley Montagu, drawings by Fritz Kredel; The Descent of Man and Selection in Relation to Sex.
-Adelaide, South Australia, Limited Editions Club, 1971, limited to 1,500 copies of which this is #142, signed by the artist Fritz Kredel, 4to [28 x 21 cm]; xvii, [iii], 362, [ii] pp, numerous illus from drwgs by Fritz Kredel including full-page printed in black and red, index, title page in red and black, orig morocco-backed wood veneer boards, elaborate gilt design and title lettering on spine, slight wear to outer corners, else fine and clean in orig veneer covered slipcase with gilt decorated end (some light wear to edge).
+Adelaide, South Australia, Limited Editions Club, 1971, limited to 1,500 copies of which this is #253, signed by the artist Fritz Kredel, 4to [28 x 21 cm]; xvii, [iii], 362, [ii] pp, numerous illustrations from drwgs by Fritz Kredel including full-page printed in black and red, index, title page in red and black, original morocco-backed wood veneer boards, elaborate gilt design and title lettering on spine, fine and clean in original veneer covered slipcase with gilt decorated end (sight wear to edge).

 Freeman 1043.
 It was originally published in 1871 in 2 volumes, the word 'evolution' appearing for the first time in any of Darwin's works, and deals with the evolution of man.
 This edition is printed from the definitive 1877 edition.
 It is a companion volume to Origin of Species.